brenthompson2/Minterface/README.md

 - **Minterface CLI** is a lightweight command line interface for getting the different pieces of Mint data and writing each to a file in a directory structure that allows for daily updates.
-- **MinterfaceGUI** is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.
+- **Minterface GUI** is the main GUI dashboard for displaying reports that allow for advanced data analysis on the Mint data.

 These tools are written in Python and the GUI uses the [Dash](https://plot.ly/products/dash/) UI framework by Plotly.